ritayadav/myownBlog/_posts/2018-1-13-Move-Your-Home-Folder-to-Another-Partition.md

 fdisk is started by typing (as root or sudoer) fdisk device at the command prompt. device might be something like /dev/hda or /dev/sda

 sudo fdisk /dev/sda
+{: .notice}
 These are Generic commands:

    d    delete a partition
    F    list free unpartitioned space l    list known partition types n    add a new partition p    print the partition table t    change a partition type v    verify the partition table i    print information about a partition

 These are steps to create Partition.